Tael Converter — HK & Chinese Tael to Grams & Oz

 Frequently asked questions

-Which tael does the gold-shop in Hong Kong use?
+Which tael does a gold-shop in Hong Kong use?

-The HK tael (37.429 g).
-It is the standard at the Chinese Gold & Silver Exchange Society (the HK gold bourse) and at all licensed bullion banks in Hong Kong.
-The "Chinese tael" (31.25 g) is mostly used on the mainland for historical/cultural references.
+The HK tael (37.429 g), standardised by the Chinese Gold & Silver Exchange Society (CGSE) and used at all licensed bullion banks in Hong Kong.
+The "Chinese tael" (31.25 g) is used on the mainland and in Macau for some gold products.
+Always confirm which standard a price quote refers to.

 Why are there two different tael weights?

-The HK tael (兩, 37.429 g) descends from the British colonial-era Hong Kong Weights and Measures Ordinance of 1885, which fixed tael at 1.20 troy oz.
-The mainland Chinese tael was metricated to 50 g in 1959 under the PRC, then revised to 31.25 g (closer to the troy oz) for gold-trade convenience.
+The HK tael (37.429 g) was fixed at 1.20 troy oz by the British colonial Weights and Measures Ordinance of 1885.
+The mainland Chinese tael was metricated to 50 g in 1959 by the PRC, then revised to 31.25 g to align with international troy-ounce pricing.
+The two coexist, creating a 20% difference that must always be declared.

 Related calculators